dujanhung/sicalyme/navigation/navigation.md

 "navigation" is a pathway in GitHub.

-viewers could explore around all the file contents, via clicking on external links.
+viewers could go to every files, via clicking on external links.

 <h2>sub-navigation</h2>